Pavou/QtCorrection/README.md

 # QtCorrection
-Simple Android App to calculate QtCorrection
+Simple Android App to calculate Corrected [QT](https://en.wikipedia.org/wiki/QT_interval)

 # Disclaimer
 No warranty is made that any of the calculations are accurate.
 The application does not attempt to substitute medical professionals or